Step One: RSVP for New Student Orientation.

 - There will also be opportunities to do all of these tasks during NSO for students who have not done so.
-The best time to complete these tasks is during One-Stop Shopping in the University Center on Thursday, Aug.
-16.
+The best time to complete these tasks is during Campus / Local Resources in the University Center on Thursday, Aug.
+22.

 - The Department of Housing and Residential Life will send information about housing assignments to new students in July.
 After you receive your Housing assignment, make sure you connect with your new roommate.
 You should begin to discuss what you will be bringing for your room.
 Make sure to look at the “what to bring” list that the housing department provides.

 - When you are packing, make sure you label your items with your name, building, and room number.
 This will help ease the move-in process during NSO.